zhihanyang2022/gmm-reparam/README.md

 Local minima is a known problem for latent variable models.
 Common solutions include random starts and good initialization (e.g., K-means).
 In 2D, this problem can be by-passed by having a mixture of many Gaussians, as I have done here.
 This might be a good motivation for putting a sparsity prior over the mixture weights, as done in [Bayesian mixture of Gaussians](https://github.com/zhihanyang2022/bayesian-mixture-of-gaussians), though such a model is too complicated.
 For higher dimensions, having many Gaussians might not be a good strategy due to the curse of dimensionality (i.e., how many is enough?), though my code supports arbitrary dimensionality and would run fine.

-## Example 1: density estimation given a dataset
+## Use case 1: density estimation given a dataset

 Legend:
 - 1st image: true (empirical) density (from data)